 Paragraph 5.5.1.1.2., amend to read:

-5.5.1.1.2.
+"5.5.1.1.2.
 During measurement, the gear ratio used shall be that in which the vehicle is able to reach its maximum steady speed.
 The acceleratoracceleration demand shall be fully depressedat its maximum.
-Any cold starting device or manual choke shall be out of operation.
+Any cold starting device or manual choke shall be out of operation."

 Paragraph 5.5.5., amend to read:

-5.5.5.
+"5.5.5.
 Determination of the maximum speed on loop track

 The time Ti required for a complete circuit shall be recorded.
 Not less than three measurements shall be made with the vehicle following a path corresponding approximately to that taken at the test speed, i.e. not requiring any correction of course by action on theany steering wheelaction.
-The difference between the extreme values measured shall not exceed 3 per cent.
+The difference between the extreme values measured shall not exceed 3 per cent."

 II.
 Justification